leilanihedstrom/leilanihedstrom.github.io/index.md

 ## About My Project

 My project focuses on human-AI interaction within the context of employment interviews.
 The study aims to investigate job seekers' unconscious behavioral and verbal responses when interviewing with an AI versus a human interviewer and how these responses might impact interview performance.
 We anticipate that anthropomorphic AI will become an integral feature of asynchronous video interviews in future recruitment technologies.
-Our study seeks to lay the groundwork for understanding critical psychological constructs that can influence interviewees' performance, such as trust, perception, procedural justice, self-disclosure, and psychological distance.
+Our study seeks to lay the groundwork for understanding critical psychological constructs that can influence interviewees' performative differences, such as trust, perception, procedural justice, self-disclosure, and psychological distance.

 [My Final Report](files/finalreport.pdf)